-

 Deepening our understanding of immune function

-The prevalence of these diseases is rising, driven by factors such as aging populations, environmental changes, and lifestyle shifts.
+The prevalence of these diseases is rising, driven by many factors including aging populations, environmental changes, and lifestyle shifts.
 The problem is that we have no effective tools for measuring immune health or predicting those most at risk.

-The core aim of the Snow Centre is to change our understanding of how the immune system operates and to translate our insights into discoveries of new measures and interventions for disease.
+The core aim of the Snow Centre is to shift our understanding of how the immune system operates and to translate our insights into discoveries of new measures and interventions for disease.

 Join our team